pingcap/talent-plan/rust/projects/parallelism/project.md

 design.
 In particular, shutting down can often be done implicitly if your queue returns a result indicating that the sender has been destroyed.

 There are many types of multi-threaded queues.
-In Rust the most common is certainly the [`mpsc`] channel, because it lives in Rust's standard library.
+In Rust the most common is the [`mpsc`] channel, because it lives in Rust's standard library.
 This is a multi-producer, single consumer queue, so using it for your single-queue thread pool will require a lock of some kind.
 What's the downside of using a lock here?
 There are many other concurrent queue types in Rust, and each has pros and cons.
-If you are willing to take a lock, then you could even use a `Mutex<VecDeque>`, but there's probably no reason to do that in production when better solutions exist.
+If you are willing to take a lock on both producer and consumer sides, then you could even use a `Mutex<VecDeque>`, but there's probably no reason to do that in production when better solutions exist.

 _Historical note: the existance of channels in Rust's standard library is a bit of a curiosity, and is widely considered a mistake, as it betrays Rust's general